dflex-js/dflex/packages/dom-gen/README.md

 combined form uniqueness for each element.

 In case you are dealing with any DOM-tree, you can build entire branches and navigate through them using these generated unique keys and indexes.
+Think of relational database or hash tables but in DOM.

 ```ts
 const domGen = new Generator()